"Dear, Tidy......I love you!"

 I could list them all and if you must remove the author’s name, there is an undeniable mystical divinity in every line.
-He spoke about change and personal responsibility and while he had incurred many protesters and disbelievers I realized his message was for me.
+He spoke about change and personal responsibility and even though he incurred many protesters and disbelievers, I realized his message was for me.

 Okay… if you're still reading, that means you haven't dismissed me based on my political views.
 If you're on the fence, let me assure you I know nothing about politics but I do know the power of words.
-(And just a little side note-- This isn't a going to be a book about politics or religion.
-It's the background of my story which is what I've been told to do to keep you interested.)
+And just a little side note-- This isn't a going to be a book about politics or religion.
+It's merely the background of my story.

 Obama's inspiring words and first-time-buyer’s program allowed me to build up the courage to buy my first home.
 In April of 2009 my son Julien was 2 1/2 years old and being a single mom and working a 9-5 went together like oil and water.
 I was too tired to play with my boy because doing chores in the evenings and on weekends took up most of our time.
 We lived in my mother's townhouse which was a 3-level, 3 bed 3 bath too-much-space-to-clean-and-keep-tidy home.
 I also wasn't able to afford the mortgage and I wanted something that was all mine.
 Something I had manifested from my heart.

 I hired a realtor and after several weeks of showings and not knowing what I wanted or where I wanted to live, she was downright frustrated with me and I think on our last venture she actually had a margarita in her water bottle.
 I guess I'm not the average buyer.
-It has to fit the budget which was teeny tiny, the location has to inspire me and I must feel it in my bones.
+It had to fit the budget which was teeny tiny, the location had to inspire me and I needed to feel it in my bones.
 So needless to say, I got in my car and started driving.